 The Irish Wolfhound is an ancient breed with references in Roman records dating back to 391 AD.
-The Irish Wolfhound is the tallest of all dog breeds and the largest of all of the sighthounds.
+The Irish Wolfhound is the tallest of dog breeds and the largest of of the sighthounds.
 They were bred to hunt wolves and elk, but as wolves became extinct in Ireland, the Wolfhound population declined.
-The breed was restored in the late 19th century, and the Wolfhound is often referred to as a “gentle giant.”
-Because of her loving temperment, she forms strong bonds with her family.
+The breed was restored in the late 19th century and the Wolfhound is often referred to as a “gentle giant.”
+Because of their loving temperament, they forms strong bonds with their family.
 The Irish Wolfhound is patient and gentle with children, but their large size makes them prone to accidents with small children and other pets.

 Consult with a veterinarian if your Irish Wolfhound shows signs of the following: